ideaigniter/todo-app-tutorial/README.md

 17. Import `todo` module to `app` module
 18. Add task list in component
 19. Add `ngFor` loop in list component
+20. Add CSS and HTML for `todo` list component